mbaumer/us_hep_funding/docs/_states/OH.md

 [Back to top](#top)
 ## OH-05 -- Rep. Robert E. Latta (R) -- [Wikipedia](https://en.wikipedia.org/wiki/OH-05)
 ### Committees
-Robert E. Latta is the #6 Democrat on the House Committee on Energy and Commerce
+Robert E. Latta is the #6 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```